kubeshark/docs/src/pages/en/pod_targeting.md

 For those familiar with Wireshark, KFL can be likened to Wireshark's Display Filters, and Pod Targeting to Wireshark's BPF (Berkeley Packet Filter) filters.

 ## Using the Dashboard

-> Feature available from the next patch release

 You can dynamically set the *Pod Targeting* properties from the dashboard.
 To operate the *Pod Targeting* dialog window, press the `kube` button located to the right of the *Pod Targeting* section.